yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/connect-to-cluster.md

 For each of the clients below, the steps assume that you have:

 - Added the required client certificates to the `~/.yugabytedb` directory (or a directory specified using the `--certs_for_clients_dir` option).
 For details, see [Create client certificates](../client-certificates).
-- [Enabled client-server encryption](../client-to-server) on the YB-TServer nodes of your YugabyteDB cluster.
+- [Enabled client-to-server encryption](../client-to-server) on the YB-TServer nodes of your YugabyteDB cluster.
-- [Enabled server-server encryption](../server-to-server) on the YugabyteDB cluster.
+- [Enabled server-to-server encryption](../server-to-server) on the YugabyteDB cluster.

 ## ysqlsh